 3. Stories of other people with thyroid issues.

-In my practice, I have met people who developed thyroid problems after going on a “health kick” and juicing of bunch of kale everyday for 3 months.
-I have also met many newly converted vegans and vegetarians who relied heavily on soy-based products to replace meat protein and they too developed thyroid symptoms in months of following their new “healthy diet.”
+In my practice, I have met people who have developed thyroid problems after going on a “health kick” and juicing a bunch of kale everyday for 3 months.
+I have also met many newly converted vegans and vegetarians who have relied heavily on soy-based products to replace meat protein and developed thyroid symptoms after months of following their new “healthy diet.”

 I am therefore a proponent of moderation which means:

 1. Not eating excessive crucifers in raw form.
 In cooked form, they are great for us; see reasons below.

 2. If you eat raw crucifers like raw arugula salad, limit your intake to 2 servings per week.

 3. Don’t get rid of all fermented foods.
 Fermented foods like sauerkraut are still raw crucifers.
 Does that mean you should cut them out?
 No. Since 90% of thyroid problems occur for autoimmune reasons, our attention should be on resorting the health of our immune system through our gut, rather than on obsessing about cutting out all crucifers.
 I recommend 2 servings of ferments per day as part of your gut-restoration protocol, and they should be varied and rotated between ferments that are crucifer-based and ones that are not crucifer-based, like miso (if you can tolerate fermented soy), dill pickles (lacto-fermented, not in vinegar), coconut water kefir, coconut milk yoghurt, and a strong probiotic supplement.

 Many people have great results when they limit their intake of goitrous food.
 This is how to go about it:

 Foods To Avoid in Raw Form (No More Than 2 Servings Per Week):

 - Bok choy